-To circumvent these disadvantages, more recently, non-intrusive methods have been introduced into model reduction, which do not require the knowledge of the governing equations and the original source code [28].
-Chen et al. proposed a nonintrusive model reduction method based on black-box stencil interpolation method and machine learning method [28].
-Walton et al. proposed a non-intrusive reduced order technique for unsteady fluid flow using RBF interpolation and POD [29].
-Audouze et al. proposed a non-intrusive reduced order modelling approach for nonlinear parameterized time-dependent PDEs based on a two-level POD method.
-This method is verified and validated using Burgers equation and convection-diffusion-reaction problems [30, 31].
+To circumvent these shortcomings, more recently, non-intrusive methods have been introduced into ROMs, which do not require the knowledge of the governing equations and the original source code [27].
+Chen et al. proposed a non-intrusive model reduction method based on black-box stencil interpolation method and machine learning method [27].
+Walton et al. proposed a non-intrusive reduced order technique for unsteady fluid flow using RBF interpolation and POD [28].
+Audouze et al. proposed a non-intrusive reduced order modelling approach for nonlinear parametrized time-dependent PDEs based on a two-level POD method.
+This method is verified and validated using Burgers equation and convection-diffusion-reaction problems [29, 30].
 Xiao et al. presented three non-intrusive reduced order methods for Navier-Stokes equations using hypersurfaces representation.
-The hypersurfaces are established by POD and RBF interpolation, Smolyak sparse grid and Taylor series expansion method [32, 33].
-In addition, the hypersurface method based on NIROM has been successfully applied to fluid-structure interaction problems [34, 35] and free surface flow problems [36].
+The hypersurfaces are established by POD and RBF interpolation, Smolyak sparse grid and Taylor series expansion method [31, 32].
+In addition, the hypersurface method based on NIROM has been successfully applied to fluid-structure interaction problems [33].

-Recently, reduced order methods (e.g, POD, POD/DEIM, trajectory piecewise linearisation and bilinear approximation techniques) have been applied to reservoir modelling [37, 38, 39, 40, 41, 42, 43, 44].
-Heijn et al. [37] and Cardoso et al. [38, 39] first developed POD reduced order models for reservoir simulation.
-Chaturantabut et al. [40], Yang et al. [41] and Yoon et al. [42] further introduced DEIM into model reduction for non-linear flows [40].
+Recently, reduced order methods (e.g., POD, POD/DEIM, trajectory piecewise linearisation and bilinear approximation techniques) have been applied to reservoir modelling [34, 35, 36, 37, 38, 39, 40, 41].
+Heijn et al. [34] and Cardoso et al. [35, 36] first developed POD reduced order models for reservoir simulation.
+Chaturantabut et al. [37], Yang et al. [38] and Yoon et al. [39] further introduced DEIM into model reduction for non-linear flows [37].
 Again, these reduced order methods are intrusive and equations/codes dependent.
-On the other hand, there are very few studies in non-intrusive reduced order modelling in porous media flows and 3D fluvial channel problems.
-Klie first proposed a non-intrusive model reduction approach based on a three-layer neural network combined with POD and DEIM to predict the production of oil and gas reservoirs [44], where the RBF neural network is used for learning about the input and output relationships.
+There are very few studies in non-intrusive reduced order modelling in porous media flows and 3D fluvial channel problems.
+Klie first proposed a non-intrusive model reduction approach based on a three-layer neural network combined with POD and DEIM to predict the production of oil and gas reservoirs [41], where the RBF neural network is used for developing learning functions from input-output relationships.
 In this work, we used RBF as an interpolation method for constructing the time-dependent POD ROM.

-In this work we extend the hypersurfaces based NIROM [32] to 3D reservoir modelling, and applied to a fluvial channel problem.
+In this work we extend the hypersurfaces based NIROM [31] to 3D reservoir modelling, and applied to a fluvial channel problem.
 The novelty of this work lies in the hypersurfaces representation of 3D reservoir modelling on a reduced space under the framework of the Imperial College Finite Element Reservoir Simulator (IC-FERST).
 In this approach, solutions to the full fidelity 3D reservoir model are recorded using the snapshot methods, and from these snapshots POD bases are generated that optimally represent the 3D reservoir simulation.
 The RBF interpolation method is then used to form a set of hypersurfaces (interpolation functions) that approximate the timedependent ROM.
 After obtaining hypersurfaces, the solution of ROM at the current time level can be calculated by inputting POD coefficients of earlier time levels into the hypersurfaces.
 The capabilities of results from the new NIROM have been assessed by two 3D reservoir simulation test cases.

-The structure of the article is as follows: section 2 presents the governing equations of the 3D reservoir model; section 3 presents the reduced order modelling method using hypersurfaces representation; section 4 illustrates the methodology derived by means of two numerical examples.
+The structure of the paper is as follows: section 2 presents the governing equations of the 3D reservoir model; section 3 presents the reduced order modelling method using hypersurfaces representation; section 4 illustrates the methodology derived by means of two numerical examples.
 The illustration consists of two test problems where a horizontally layered porous media test case and a 3D fluvial channel case are resolved.
 Finally in section 5, the conclusion is presented.